 QAAD has produced a book entitled ‘To Use or Not to Use’, which is based on research among Quakers about their attitudes towards alcohol, gambling and illicit drugs.
-The research was conducted at Woodbrooke Study Centre, and supervised by Ben P. Dandelion.
+The research was conducted by Helena Chambers, QAAD’s former Director, at Woodbrooke Study Centre, and supervised by Ben P. Dandelion.
 The book explores how Quakers consider the testimonies of abstinence and moderation and also contains their own experiences of abstinence, use and problem use and addiction.

-To Use or Not to Use costs £4 including post and packaging, and can be ordered by e-mail or post from Helena Chambers of QAAD (contact details below).
+To Use or Not to Use costs £4 (including post and packaging), and can be ordered by e-mail or post from QAAD’s Director, Alison Mather (contact details below).

 A particular focus of the research was how Quakers viewed all these issues in relation to their spiritual lives.
 This research has been written up, with some extra observations, in the academic journal Religions and the paper is available on-line.
 QAAD would be glad to provide speakers to explore personal perspectives on these subjects in Local or Area Meetings.
 To discuss the possibility, please contact Helena Chambers.

 The paper on Quakers, spirituality and substances is titled ‘Spirituality and Quaker Approaches to Substance Use and Addiction’ and is available here.